 From our most common responses a typical UK farm could be characterised at that time as having approximately 130 Holstein or British Friesian milking cows in cubicle housing in the winter, probably with a loafing area, and at pasture in summer.
 They would have a herringbone parlour in which feed is given and feed either a Total Mixed Ration (TMR) or silage when fresh grass is not grazed.
 However, there are difficulties in interpreting some of the data, and in particular, the predominant breed category, as more than one breed was frequently recorded without any further information about proportions within the herd.

 There has been increasing interest in the welfare of dairy cows that do not have access to pasture in the UK, with new labelling initiatives such as ‘Pasture for life’ and ‘Free Range Dairy’ introduced to reflect perceived consumer concern (Free Range Dairy 2018; Pasture for Life 2018).
 Our results showed there was a significant increase in continuously housed farms over the three years reported to approximately 6% of farms, which are larger than average, having nearly 10% of all UK cows on them.
-A wide-ranging review of pasture access for cattle concluded that not only did cows show a preference for pasture access but there were a variety of other welfare benefits, including being protective against some negative welfare outcomes, as we also showed in this study (Arnott et al. 2017).(Runhaar 2021)
+A wide-ranging review of pasture access for cattle concluded that not only did cows show a preference for pasture access but there were a variety of other welfare benefits, including being protective against some negative welfare outcomes, as we also showed in this study (Arnott et al. 2017).
+In 2018 in the Netherlands, a collaborative approach between a wide range of actors started to reverse the 15-year trend for increasing use of continuous housing of dairy cattle (Runhaar 2021).